MGitHubL/ReMIT/README.md

 You can also use "test.py" for single test.

 To store the final embeddings, floder "emb/bitotc" needed to be created in the same directory as "code" or "data".

+If you find some problems, please feel free to contact me: mengliuedu@163.com